 - Target set and information displayed in upper right, see (5) below. - No Target: no ship was found along current attack direction. - Smoke: a smoke screen blocks line of sight.

-Use the Tactical Map (see Section 1.2) to target a ship behind a closer ship.
+Use the Tactical Map to target a ship behind a closer ship or LEFT CLICK on that ship directly.